Western INBRE Visiting Fellow

 Submit your application here (scroll to the bottom after following the link)

 How To Apply

-1. Review the 2013 University of Idaho Faculty Mentors list and choose the mentors you would be interested in working with.
+1. Review the 2014 Faculty Mentor's list (links above) and choose the mentors you would be interested in working with.

 2. Complete and submit the application form.
 Remember to attach a copy of your current transcript.
 Unofficial transcripts are acceptable if they are in an easily readable format.

 3. Request two confidential letters of reference.
-New this year, please ask your Professors or other letter writers to complete the reference form online at inbre.uidaho.edu/references.
+Please ask your Professors or other letter writers to complete the reference form online at inbre.uidaho.edu/references.
 Once your letter writer creates an account he/she will be able to save the reference form as they work on it.
 We recommend that the letters be written by current or former science instructors who can write about your character and your interest and capabilities in science and recommend you for a Fellowship award.
-Reference forms are due by the application deadline, January 31, 2012.
+Reference forms are due by the application deadline, February 7, 2014.

 For questions, contact the INBRE office at email@example.com or 208-885-5373

-The Western INBRE Visiting Fellow Program at the University of Idaho is competitive.
+The Western INBRE Visiting Fellow Program is competitive.
 The number of applications we receive will exceed the available Fellowships.
-In order to be considered for a Fellowship we must receive your completed application including transcripts and letters of reference by the due date of January 31, 2013.
+In order to be considered for a Fellowship we must receive your completed application including transcripts and letters of reference by the due date of February 7, 2014.
 We cannot consider incomplete packets.